doubledashdeluxe/ddd/README.md

 ## Running tests

-You can launch `test.py` to build and run all tests.
+You can launch `out/tests` to run all tests.

 ## Contributing